 Many singers including pop star Ariana Grande endorse the use of a vocal steamer.
-While steamers are an innovative way to keep your voice healthy in addition to warmups and staying hydrated, there are some downsides to steamers that you should be on the lookout for.
+While steamers are an innovative way to keep your voice healthy in addition to warmups and staying hydrated, there are some downsides to them that you should be on the lookout for.

 Most vocal steamers are portable and great for touring when you're on the road doing performance after performance.
 They also tend to be pretty easy to use despite how the packaging can be intimidating.
 Some vocal steamers like the Mypurmist brand even come with a hands-free option for you to use while multitasking.